jmyers7/book/_build/html/_sources/chapters/10-models.md

 plt.tight_layout()
 ```

-Notice that the band of white (representing values $\phi \approx 0.5$) in the left-hand plot is much narrower compared to the same plot for the logistic regression model.
+Notice that the band of white dividing the original dataset (representing values $\phi \approx 0.5$) in the left-hand plot is much narrower compared to the same plot for the logistic regression model.
 This indicates that the neural network is making much more confident predictions up to its decision boundary (displayed in the right-hand plot) compared to the logistic regression model.

 ```{code-cell} ipython3